-Broadly, the RIC's approach to the establishment of new price controls consists of three steps.
+Broadly, the RIC's approach to the establishment of price controls consists of three steps.
 The first step involves establishing the service standards.
-The second step involves assessing each of the key components of revenue to ensure that T&TEC earns sufficient revenue to deliver reliable services to its customers.
-The methodology utilized here is known as the building blocks method.
-The final step involves determining tariffs to meet the revenue requirement and the mechanism for controlling changes in the tariffs over the regulatory period.
+The second step involves assessing each of the key components of revenue to ensure that the service provider earns sufficient revenue to deliver reliable services to its customers.
+The methodology utilized here is known as the cost building-block method or simply the building block method.
+The final step involves determining the tariffs to meet the revenue requirement and the mechanism for controlling changes in the tariffs over the regulatory period.